Emurgo/yoroi-frontend/docs/specs/code/STORAGE.md

 This table represents a specific instance of a derivation level.
 We need this to represent the relation between a private key and a public key, and also need this to store whether or not a level is hardened.

+Note: You can implicitly figure out if a derivation is hardened or not by the index.
+However, we have no index in the ad-hoc case so it needs to be stored explicitly somewhere and this felt like an appropriate places.

 Note: This allows our storage to represent any combination of hardened & unhardened levels for a wallet and not just the one recommended by bip44.

 #### Bip44DerivationMapping Table